Edward Leete Award

 Rules of Eligibility for the Cope Award

 The award will be granted without regard to age or nationality for outstanding achievement in the field of organic chemistry.
-Application Procedures
+See the ACS Page on the Cope Award for nomination procedures.

 Arthur C. Cope (1909-1966)